geek-cookbook/geek-cookbook/manuscript/recipies/kanboard.md

+hero: Kanboard - A recipe to get your personal kanban on

 # Kanboard

 Kanboard is a Kanban tool, developed by [Frédéric Guillot](https://github.com/fguillot).
 (Who also happens to be the developer of my favorite RSS reader, [Miniflux](/recipies/miniflux/))